 Who was Torgny Segerstedt?

-Torgny Segerstedt was editor-in-chief of the Swedish newspaper Göteborgs Handels- och Sjöfarts-tidning (GHT) from 1917 until his death in 1945.
+Torgny Segerstedt, a swedish publicist and historian of religion, was editor-in-chief of the Swedish newspaper Göteborgs Handels- och Sjöfarts-tidning (GHT) from 1917 until his death end of March1945, just before the end of World War II.

 Earlier than most, Torgny Segerstedt understood the danger posed by Nazism and Fascism.
 After Adolf Hitler’s rise to power in Germany, GHT became the leading Swedish newspaper dedicated to the struggle against Nazism.
 In a famous column on February 3rd 1933, Torgny Segerstedt simply stated that “Mr. Hitler is an insult”, prompting an immediate and angry response from German Reichsminister Hermann Göring.

-Torgny Segerstedt maintained this position also when other Swedish editors grew increasingly reluctant to criticize the Nazi regime.
+Torgny Segerstedt maintained this position also when other Swedish editors grew increasingly reluctant to criticize the Nazi regime in Germany.
 Throughout World War II, he remained the primary opponent to the Swedish coalition government’s policies of concessions to Germany.

 On October 9th 1940, a few months after Nazi Germany’s occupation of Denmark and Norway, Torgny Segerstedt wrote a tribute to resistance that remains frequently quoted to this day: